PolusAI/image-tools/classification/K-NN/README.rst

 .. code:: bash

     ulimit -s unlimited
-    g++ -O2 KNN_Serial_Code.cpp -o a.out
+    g++ -I/Path_To_Boost_Library/boost_1_71_0 KNN_Serial_Code.cpp -o a.out -L/Path_To_Boost_Library/boost_1_71_0/stage/lib -lboost_iostreams -O2
+    time ./a.out /home/K-NN_Implementation/Dataset.csv 15 0.8 5
-    time ./a.out /home/K-NN_Implementation/Dataset.csv 37615 33 15 0.8 5
+    time ./a.out /home/K-NN_Implementation/Dataset.csv 15 0.8 5 3 26

 ---------------------------
 An Advise About Performance
 ---------------------------

-2 parameters of sampleRate and largestDistance have significant impact on the performance.
-It is advised that their exact values to be determined for every project.
-If the largest possible distance between pairs of datapoints is much smaller than the pre-set value of largestDistance, it is highly recommended to update this parameter with the largest possible distance.
+The parameter sampleRate has a significant impact on the performance.
+It is advised that its optimal value to be determined for every project.

 ========================================
 K-NN Code for Distributed-Memory Systems